 The best part of the Boom 2 when it comes to its connection are the extra features that you get when using the app.
 The app shows you a smaller cartoon version of your exact speaker and lets you raise or lower the volume by clicking on the + and – signs on the cartoon version.
 You can even power the speaker on and off in the app which is actually really useful in practice.
 You can also tell how much battery life is left in the speaker, pair a second UE speaker for double the sound, set alarms, and customize the sound with EQ settings all in the app.

 Like the original Boom, UE claims a battery life of 15 hours but also like the original it fails to live up to that expectation.
-In our testing we got closer to 12 hours which is still decent, but still pretty far off from the claim.
+In our testing, we got closer to 12 hours which is still decent, but still pretty far off from the claim.
 We would’ve liked for them to up the battery life since something like the JBL Flip 3 gets almost 10 hours and isn’t as big.
 But I guess that’s just me being critical since 12 hours is still going to get you through a solid day at the beach.
 If you need to check how much battery life is left you can just hold the + and – buttons down at the same time and it’ll tell you which is a handy feature.

 You can change the sound with the EQ settings in the app and I was able to customize a setting that made the speaker sound way better in my opinion, so you can mess around with it to your wildest fancy.
 However, we did all of our testing on the “standard” EQ setting that it comes with out the box.

 The bass is there, but it doesn’t go as low as most people might want.
 Bass kicks in Feel No Ways by Drake are lacking a lot of their depth and feel more like they’d prefer to be a part of the mids.